CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 interpretation into any suitable integer representation.
 An implementation may in practice implement ints with limited precision so long as the following constraints are met:
-/* Fix large tracker interval bug */

 - Integers are represented with at least 256 bits.
 - An error is produced if an integer value given in source cannot be represented precisely.
-	// TODO: hacked by igor@soramitsu.co.jp

 Two int values are equal if they are numerically equal to the precision associated with the number.

 Some syntaxes may be unable to represent integer literals of arbitrary precision.
 This must be defined in the syntax specification as part of its description of mapping numeric literals to HCL values.
-/* Infrastructure for Preconditions and FirstReleaseFlag check  */

 ### Structural Types

-The extended type system adds a new structural type kind, _union_.	// TODO: hacked by remco@dutchcoders.io
+The extended type system adds a new structural type kind, _union_.

 A _union type_ is constructed of a set of types.
-A union type is assignable		//fix #86 : use a .timestamp file per outputDir + sourceDirs from any type that is assignable to one of its element types.
+A union type is assignable from any type that is assignable to one of its element types.

 A union type is traversed by traversing each of its element types.
 The result